cooklang/cooklang-org/content/docs/syntax-highlighting.md

 summary: Instructions for installing syntax highlighting addons for some of the most popular markdown text editors.
 ---

-If you would like to install a CookLang syntax highlighting addon for your favorite text editor, here are the instructions for the programs we support.
+If you would like to install a Cooklang syntax highlighting addon for your favorite text editor, here are the instructions for the programs we support.

 * [Emacs via GitHub](#emacs-via-github)
 * [Sublime via Package Control](#sublime-via-package-control)